kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

 ### `c()` method

-You can also access specifically to a component state using the `c()` method.
+You can also access a specific component's state properties using the `c()` method.

 ```js
 const player = add([